alvacat/careers-coffee-meeting/README.md

 ## It's All About Relationship Building

 While not every coffee meeting will turn into a formal job interview (remember the funnel from an earlier lesson?), there is always something to gain from every interaction.
 Even if nothing else comes out of it, it’s still good practice.
 And, of course, a new connection that you can nurture over time.
 Who knows where it may take you in the future.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-coffee-meeting'>Careers Coffee Meeting </a> on Learn.co and start learning to code for free.</p>